Fire & Water Safety

 Campfires are a nice addition to any visit, but know these rules before you build a fire:

-- If planning to have a fire, driftwood is a good choice.
+- If planning to have a fire in an approved device, driftwood is a good choice.
 However, cutting or disturbing trees, shrubs, or other organic materials on Grant PUD property is not allowed.
-Doing such takes away the natural beauty of the region and needlessly impacts nature.
+Doing so takes away the natural beauty of the region and needlessly impacts nature.

 - If you build a fire, never leave it unattended.
-If you need to leave your campsite be sure to completely extinguish your fire before you depart.
-If you need to deposit any remaining hot coals, do so at a designated facility.
+If you need to leave your campsite, be sure to completely extinguish your fire before you depart.
+If you need to deposit any remaining hot coals, do so at a designated hot coal facility.

 - Don’t want to build a fire?
-Propane barbecues or other portable stoves are allowed in Grant PUD parks.
+Propane barbecues, propane fireplaces or other portable stoves are allowed in Grant PUD parks.